tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 In case of JOSE and COSE, the KDF and Hash functions will both be SHA3-256 (Hash Size = 256 bit) and the counter will be initialized with a value of 0x00000001 (Section 4 of {{?I-D.ounsworth-cfrg-kem-combiners}}).
 In case of JOSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "Javascript Object Signing and Encryption".
 In case of COSE, the fixedInfo string carrying the protocol-specific KDF binding will be set to "CBOR Object Signing and Encryption".

-In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, the key derivation process defined in Section 4.6.2 of {{?RFC7518}} for JOSE should be used to construct k.
-However, in case of COSE, the KDF (Key Derivation Function) defined in {{?RFC8152}} should be used.
-The KDF will vary depending on the key agreement algorithm chosen.
+In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, the key derivation process defined in Section 4.6.2 of {{?RFC7518}} for JOSE would be used to construct k.
+However, in case of COSE, the KDF (Key Derivation Function) defined in Section 11 of {{?RFC8152}} would be used.
+The HKDF Algorithm will use HMAC SHA-256 as the underlying PRF and the context structure defined in Section 11.2 of {{?RFC8152}} is used.
+Note that the result of an ECDH key agreement process does not provide a uniformly random secret and it needs to be run through a KDF in order to produce a usable key (see Section 12.4.1 of {{?RFC8152}}).

 In Direct Key Agreement mode, the output of the KEM combiner MUST be a key of the same length as that used by encryption algorithm.
 In Key Agreement with Key Wrapping mode, the output of the KEM combiner MUST be a key of the length needed for the specified key wrap algorithm.